xt0fer/PrepCourse-JS/IsFactorOf.md

 ### Explanation

-Using `modulo` to decide if something is a factor or not.
+Using `modulo` or `remainder` to decide if something is a factor or not.
 Check out how the `%` operator works.
+If the `remainder` of a division is zero, then the numbers are factors.

 - 6 % 2 = 0
 - 4 % 2 = 0